Caelinh/quotes/README.md

 ## features
 - Gives a random quote pulled from a Formismatic website.
 If there is no connection it will pull from a folder of cached quotes instead.
 - Run the app to see the random quote in the compiler.
+= Everytime the app is run it saves a quote in resources/quotes.json

 Created by Caelin Hargrave, Rexie Esmeralda and Stanley Wilder.